Diploma in Tropical Medicine and Hygiene Preparatory Course

 Since 2021, the course has been open to doctors working in South Africa through an arrangement with Dr Jeremy Nel at the University of the Witwatersrand and the National Institute for Communicable Diseases' Tropical Parasitology training course in Johannesburg.
 If you are a South Africa-based applicant, contact the course administrator for details (sheffielddtmandh@sheffield.ac.uk).

-At present, the Sheffield course is only open to applicants based in the UK or South Africa.
+The Sheffield course is currently only open to applicants based in the UK or South Africa.
 Glasgow's DTM&H and MSF's Global Health and Humanitarian Medicine course do have options for applicants from other countries.

 Attendance

-This course is designed for busy doctors in full-time jobs with on-call rotas and recognises that it is very difficult to achieve full attendance.
-However, without attendance at the majority of sessions and undertaking substantial private learning it will be very challenging to pass the exam.
-At every session, an attendance register is taken.
+This course is designed for busy doctors in full-time jobs with on-call rotas and recognises that it is difficult to achieve full attendance.
+However, it will be challenging to pass the exams without attending the majority of sessions and undertaking substantial private learning.

 There is a requirement that at least 12 hours of microscopy training is completed for you to be eligible to sit the RCP DTM&H exam.
 A letter from the course stating evidence of attending the course, specifically evidence that the microscopy training has been completed will be provided for you.